IDerr/System40-patch/README.md

 # System40-patch
 Assembly patch to get accentued accent with System40

+## Tested with
-Currently working with Fuwanovel version of Rance
+- Fuwanovel version of Rance